cuba-platform/ldap-addon/README.md

 ### LDAP Connection Settings

-The *Connection settings* section of *LDAP Config* screen is designed to view and test LDAP connection properties from the application UI.
+The *Connection settings* section allows you to preview and test LDAP connection properties from the application UI.

 ![LDAP-Config-Connection](img/ldap-config-connection.png)